lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 ###### NVIDIA Volta

-Maintaining backwards compatibility in software is a lot more flexible then in hardware, which is one of the reasons that succeeding microarchitectures of GPU's can vary rather wildly in design.
+Maintaining backwards compatibility in software is a lot more flexible then in hardware, which is one of the reasons that succeeding microarchitectures of GPUs can vary rather wildly in design.
 This makes it prudent to zoom in on a specific microarchitecture, namely NVIDIA [Volta](https://en.wikipedia.org/wiki/Volta_(microarchitecture)).

 The NVIDIA Volta microarchitecture is developed specifically for GPGPU purposes, and as such is (almost) exclusively used by various incarnations of the Tesla V100 card.
 It is capable of unrestricted half and double precision floating point operations, has special "tensor" cores and very high memory bandwidth.
-These features are unavailable to most other NVIDIA consumer grade GPU's (at the time of writing) and are very important to achieving high performance in various GPGPU applications.
+These features are unavailable to most other NVIDIA consumer grade GPUs (at the time of writing) and are very important to achieving high performance in various GPGPU applications.

 ##### Programming model

 The programming model of a GPU has a more layered structure than the programming model of a traditional CPU based application.
 The mostly embarrassingly parallel workloads intended for the GPU gave rise to a programming model that was designed from the ground up to cater to the needs of splitting up an application into many independent pieces.
-Some of the nomenclature found in the programming model for GPU's is manufacturer specific, but the underlying concepts are usually present in the implementations of all the manufacturers of GPU's.
+Some of the nomenclature found in the programming model for GPUs is manufacturer specific, but the underlying concepts are usually present in the implementations of all the manufacturers of GPUs.
 This text will adhere to the names as they are presented in the documentation of [NVIDIA PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), but the names of the equivalent concepts within OpenCL will be be provided for convenience.

 ###### Host and device

-One of the most important aspects of the GPU programming model is the distinction between "host" and "device".
+One of the most important aspects of the GPU programming model is the distinction between host and device.

 GPGPU applications basically contain two parts, sections that run on the host (CPU) and sections that run on the device (GPU).
 This is important because they both have their own and exclusive memory pool.
-The GPU is unable to execute instructions on data that is stored on the "host memory" (main memory) and the CPU is unable to execute instructions on data that is stored on the "device memory" ([VRAM](https://en.wikipedia.org/wiki/Video_card#Video_memory)).
+The GPU is unable to execute instructions on data that is stored on the "host memory" (main memory) and the CPU is unable to execute instructions on data that is stored on the device memory ([VRAM](https://en.wikipedia.org/wiki/Video_card#Video_memory)).
 This necessitates transferring data between host and device, which are (generally) connected via the [PCI-e](https://lucasbekker.github.io/Computer_components#pci-express) interface.

 Transferring data to and from the device is a time consuming operation and can easily become a bottleneck for the performance of the application.
 In an effort to reduce the data transfers to an absolute minimum, management of the data location has been left to the programmer, so that it can be tailored to the requirements of the algorithm of the GPGPU application.

-OpenCL: "host" is equivalent to "host device" and "device" is equivalent to "compute device".
+OpenCL: "host device" is equivalent to "host" and "compute device" is equivalent to "device".

 ###### SPMD and kernel

 Single program, multiple data ([SPMD](https://en.wikipedia.org/wiki/SPMD)) is the abstraction level that forms the base of the GPU programming model.
-Comparing SPMD to other members of [Flynn's taxonomy](https://en.wikipedia.org/wiki/Flynn%27s_taxonomy) shows that the low level concept of "instruction" has been replaced by the high level abstraction "program".
+Comparing SPMD to other members of [Flynn's taxonomy](https://en.wikipedia.org/wiki/Flynn%27s_taxonomy) shows that the low level concept of instruction has been replaced by the high level abstraction program.
 This makes it both more accessible to the uninitiated as well as applicable to a wider range of situations.
 The disadvantage is that the additional abstraction creates a greater distance between the concept and the implementation.

-SPMD is a technique that is centered around the idea that a relatively simple and data independent "program" needs to be applied to a large quantity of small data sets.
-This "program", which is called a [kernel](https://en.wikipedia.org/wiki/Compute_kernel) in a GPGPU setting, is executed in parallel on the small data sets, reducing the overall runtime compared to a sequential approach.
+SPMD is a technique that is centered around the idea that a relatively simple and data independent program needs to be applied to a large quantity of small data sets.
+This program, which is called a [kernel](https://en.wikipedia.org/wiki/Compute_kernel) in a GPGPU setting, is executed in parallel on the small data sets, reducing the overall runtime compared to a sequential approach.

 ###### SIMT

 A kernel consists of a chain of instructions, which typically contain many floating point operations if they are to be executed on the GPU.
-Executing these instructions efficiently on many cores and deep registers hardware, like GPU's, relies heavily on both instruction level parallelism and thread level parallelism.
+Executing these instructions efficiently on many cores and deep registers hardware, like GPUs, relies heavily on both instruction level parallelism and thread level parallelism.
 Combining these two forms of parallelism results in the [MIMD](https://en.wikipedia.org/wiki/MIMD) architecture as defined by Flynn's taxonomy.
 The problem with MIMD is that the two forms of parallelism encapsulated in MIMD require different programming techniques to utilize, which is undesirable.

 [SIMT](https://en.wikipedia.org/wiki/Single_instruction,_multiple_threads) stands for "single instruction, multiple threads" and has been introduced by NVIDIA.
 It aims to provide a single execution model on hardware that concurs to the MIMD architecture, requiring only one programming technique to utilize.
 The effort of dividing the workload amongst the different cores and registers of the execution units is much less of a responsibility of the programmer, but more so of the [toolchain](https://en.wikipedia.org/wiki/Toolchain).
-GPGPU programming using CUDA relies on SIMT, where the programmer can control various aspects using concepts like "threads", "warps", "blocks" and "grids".
+GPGPU programming using CUDA relies on SIMT, where the programmer can control various aspects using concepts like threads, warps, blocks and grids.
 This allows the programmer to utilize the hardware in the most effective manner, without having to resort to explicit control over registers.
 However, it remains important to understand that the SIMT and latency hiding techniques provided by CUDA are basically abstractions of the MIMD architecture and SMT.

 ###### Threads and warps